vgarmes/vgarmes.github.io/src/content/blog/understanding-react-server-components.md

 Now, we can see that our script tag containing the RSC payloads has changed.
 There is a new element in the serialized object starting with the number `4` and the letter `I`, followed by the path of our Client Component-the counter.
 Payloads that start with `I` are modules, which is how Client Components are loaded.
 The number `4` is simply an identifier for the payload.

 Following that, we see our React component tree.
 In addition to our "Hello World" paragraph, there's now an element of type  `$L4`, which instructs React to load the module identified by `4` (our counter) in that position within the component tree.

+### SSR vs RSC
+Even though the concepts of SSR and RSC might seem similar since both involve running React components on the server, they differ fundamentally.

+While SSR involves pre-running the client application on the server to generate HTML, RSC are rendered on the server, and their output is passed to the client as serialized objects.
+These serialized objects represent a React component tree, not static HTML.

+ Additionally, there are two <script> tags:

+- The first tag loads the JavaScript bundle, which includes React and the client components.

+- The second tag contains what RSC rendered—a serialized React object tree, known as the *React Server Component Payload*.
+During hydration, React uses this pre-rendered component tree as if it had been rendered on the client, even though the rendering occurred entirely on the server.

+Even though the actual format of the RSC payload differs a bit—it has been simplified here for clarity—we can distinguish a few key elements.
+The `"$"` symbol indicates a DOM definition, which in our case corresponds to the static HTML consisting of a `"p"` tag with `null` props and `Hello World!` as its `children`.

+_NOTE: The term "server" in Server Components doesn't strictly mean that these components run on a server in real-time; rather, rendering ahead of time.
+For instance, by default, [Next.js configures Server Components to render at build time](https://nextjs.org/docs/app/building-your-application/rendering/server-components#static-rendering-default), where the compiler pre-renders them into a serialized React object tree._

 ## Conclusion